Over 150,000 people in 14 countries have experienced greater joy, emotional freedom and love.

 There a few things you can do to find out if the Process is for you:

-- Take our “Is the Process for me?” self-assessment test to learn if the Process if right for you
+- Take our “Is the Process for me?” self-assessment quiz to learn if the Process is right for you.